 OUTREACH AND EDUCATION:

-Prospect will assess its educational outreach activities, exploring ways to engage with more and more diverse student communities and early-career professionals.
+Prospect will determine improved educational outreach activities to engage with more and more diverse student communities and early-career professionals.

 Prospect acknowledges that mistakes and missteps in its Anti-Racism work will be inevitable, but we pledge to listen and learn from BIPOC members of our community as we progress in this work.
-We will annually review and update the above list of action items and goals, with a first full review to occur in July 2021.
+We will annually review and update the above list of action items and goals, with a next update to occur in August 2022.

 To report an incident or for access to other resources, visit StopAAPIHate.org.